oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

 **Note :** Multiple monitors in Linux requires specific in-guest configuration using Xinerama and has a number of limitations (eg. X server needs to be restarted).
 These limitations need to be documented and included in the product documentation.

 We are currently targeting RHEL 6.4 to support multihead QXL devices that would allow xrandr support in the guest for a more complete multihead solution.
+Multihead QXL device would require a (minot) change in Engine-Vdsm API.

 #### WAN Support